By Roy Burner (Minister of the Gospel)

-Scripture reveals: And Adam knew his wife again; and she bare a son, and called his name Seth (or the anointed): For God, she said, has appointed me another seed instead of Abel, whom Cain slew (Genesis 4:25).
+Scripture reveals: And Adam knew his wife again; and she bare a son, and called his name Seth (the anointed): For God, she said, has appointed me another seed instead of Abel, whom Cain slew (Genesis 4:25).

 Many Christians have sacrificed their lives for the sake of Christ; but that sacrifice has not gone unnoticed, or forgotten, just as Stephen the first Christian martyr to die for the cause of Christ, is still noted today.
 As evil dominates the world, in which we live, the shining example of agape love stands as a beacon of light that dispels darkness in the hearts of many!

-Scripture reveals: Now abides faith, hope, charity (or love), these three; but the greatest of them is love (or agape love) (1 Corinthians 13:13).
-Love suffers long, and is kind; envies not, vaunts not itself (or does not brag), is not puffed up (or arrogant).
+Scripture reveals: Now abides faith, hope, charity (love), these three; but the greatest of them is love (agape love) (1 Corinthians 13:13).
+Charity (love) suffers long, and is kind; envies not, vaunts not itself (does not brag), is not puffed up (arrogant).

-Does not behave itself unseemly (or rudely), seeks not its own, is not easily provoked, thinks no evil (or does not keep an account of such).
+Does not behave itself unseemly (rudely), seeks not its own, is not easily provoked, thinks no evil (does not keep an account of such).
 Rejoices not in iniquity but rejoices in truth.
 Bears all things, believes all things, hopes all things, endures all things.
-Charity (or agape love) never fails (1 Corinthians 13:4-8).
+Charity (agape love) never fails (1 Corinthians 13:4-8).

 Scripture reveals that which is in direct opposition to agape love: Works of the flesh (opposite to godly virtues of man) are these: Adultery, fornication (sex outside biblical marriage), uncleanness (sexual impurity), lasciviousness (license to immorality).